nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 ##### Configuration Options:

-`endpoint_config_base_location` (required) -- This is the path on disk where the configuration files should be stored _for this endpoint_.
-This needs to be a publicly-accessible path on the web server, such as `/var/www/wmts/epsg3857`, etc. _Each endpoint should have its own unique path!_
+`date_service_uri` (optional) -- If you are using dynamic layers, put the URL of the OnEarth 2 date service here.

+`apache_config_location` (optional) -- Location that the main Apache configuration files will be stored (this will need to be somewhere Apache is configured to read when it starts up).
+Defaults to `/etc/httpd/conf.d`

-`source_gc_uri` (required) -- The URI of the GetCapabilities file that will be used as the source for this endpoint.
-By default, all the layers present in this file will be configured.
+`date_service_keys` (optional) -- Array of keys to be used with the date service.
+Keys will be positioned in the order configured.

+`gc_service_uri` (optional) -- If you are using the dynamic GC/GTS service, this url should point there.

 `target_epsg_code` (required) -- The projection that your source imagery will be reprojected to.
 Note that this projection must have Tile Matrix Sets configured in the Tile Matrix Set definition file.

-`date_service_uri` (optional) -- If you are using dynamic layers, put the URL of the OnEarth 2 date service here.

 `tms_defs_file` (optional) -- If using a Tile Matrix Sets file different from the one bundled with the script, you can define it here instead of using the